ThorstenSchmitt - Fotolia

 VMware Certified Associate - Digital Business Transformation

 With the cloud's increasing popularity, the IT virtualization certification market has shifted away from an emphasis on technical, hands-on system skills to higher-level business expertise.
-To address this change, VMware developed the VCA-DBT certification, which is geared toward IT professionals who can help companies move legacy infrastructure to new cloud-based platforms.
+To address this change, VMware developed the VCA-DBT certification, which is geared toward IT professionals who can help companies move legacy infrastructure to cloud-based platforms.

 Prior to the certification process, IT pros must understand the wide range of platforms associated with VMware's Cloud Foundation and Cross-Cloud Architecture.
 This particular certification also validates IT pros' understanding of virtualization concepts and how they drive change in an enterprise's digital agenda.
 The certification covers more than 70 different product areas, including VMware's vRealize, vSphere, NSX and vSAN.